venicegeo/belltower/README.md

 * Document the syntax extensions in govaluate
 * add test cases for wrong number of port connections; goflow seems to have bad diagnostics for this, need to handle ourselves in validation
+* Should we allow the graph to be changed while it is running? (does goflow support this?)

 ## Future